hashgraph/guardian/docs/guardian/global-indexer/indexer-user-guide.md

 ### **Launching Indexer**

 Once the above command is successfully executed and all the docker containers are running, Indexer can be launched at [http://localhost:3005](http://localhost:3005)

+{% hint style="info" %}
+Please note that it would take minimum 6 hours to load complete Indexer data.
+{% endhint %}

 ### Landing page includes following information: